-In every experiment, we assume full replacement of the pension rights, i.e. $\rho = 1$.
+In every experiment, we assume full replacement of the pension rights, i.e. $\rho = 1$ .

-5.3.1 Results I: Macroeconomic Aggregates and Policy Variables

-Privatization with Wage Tax Adjustment (PW): In the closed economy, the rapid phasing out of benefits leads to a huge increase in aggregate life-cycle savings (recall Figure 4): capital per capita in both economies is projected to rise by a factor of 2.0 by 2070, and output per capita is expected to rise by 12% above trend in spite of the severe decline in the employment-population ratio.27 This capital deepening is so pronounced that the privatization-induced decrease in the closed-economy interest rate (and the rise in wages) in the North has roughly the same magnitude as the demographics-induced changes in the South.
+5.3.1.
+Results I: macroeconomic aggregates and policy variables employment-population ratio.
+This capital deepening is so pronounced that the privatization-induced decrease in the closed-economy interest rate (and the rise in wages) in the North has roughly the same magnitude as the demographics-induced changes in the South.
 In particular, there is only a very mild reversal of capital flows.
 Since aggregate variables and prices have such similar dynamics in closed and open economy, the wage tax behaves similarly in the two scenarios.
 It first increases dramatically to pay for the recognition bonds and then falls, relative to the initial level, by approximately 9 percentage points.